Skip to main content

 BICS Protocol Deep Dive

-This comprehensive guide covers the BICS (BI Consumer Services) protocol in ERPL.
-Learn how to execute SAP BW queries, extract cube data, and track end-to-end lineage from source tables to BEx queries.
+This guide covers the BICS (BI Consumer Services) interface in ERPL: how to discover InfoProviders and BEx queries, build OLAP cross-tabs, fetch result sets, and trace end-to-end lineage from source tables to BEx queries — all from SQL in DuckDB.

 What is BICS?